Switching your gas and electricity supplier

 Why should I switch my energy supplier?

 Because by switching you could save a lot of money!
-Depending upon your energy usage you could save £179 each year, or more.
+Depending upon your energy usage you could save £300 each year, or more.
 In addition to the savings from switching, many suppliers also offer special deals and incentives (such as cashbacks, Nectar Points, or Tesco Clubcard points), as well as the convenience of online energy account management.
-TheEnergyShop has pulled together ALL the deals in the market in a single location, to help you find the switching deal for your gas and electricity that's right for you, quickly and easily.
+TheEnergyShop.com has pulled together a wide range of energy deals in a single location, to help you find the switching deal for your gas and electricity that's right for you, quickly and easily.

 How much money can I save?